npr/taskscheduler/README.md

 taskscheduler
 =============

-A simple, queue-based and topic-oriented task scheduler for Node.js with pluggable queue implementation.
+A simple, queue-backed and topic-oriented task scheduler for Node.js with pluggable queue implementation.

 For a sample queue plugin that uses Amazon SQS, see: [SQSTask](https://github.com/publicmediaplatform/sqstask)